ColdTrick/opensearch/README.md

 CLI commands are available to be used with the default `elgg-cli` command

+#### opensearch:rebuild

+This command will rebuild the current OpenSearch index with new configuration and/or mappings.
+This only works when there is an active index.
+Only use this command when a change was made to the index configuration and/or mappings.

 #### opensearch:sync

 This command will synchronize all pending entities to the OpenSearch index.
 This is especialy usefull during the reindexing